orbingol/rw3dm/README.md

 #### For Windows

 * Visual Studio 2017 is required to compile OpenNURBS
-* Please install C++ support on Visual Studio as it not installed by default
+* Please install C++ support on Visual Studio as it is not installed by default
 * Choose **Release** as the build configuration inside Visual Studio before you compile the module

 #### For Linux